bulwark-crypto/Bulwark-Docker/bulwark-node/README.md

 docker-compose up -d
 ```

-inside the directory containing your docker-compose.yml file to start all masternodes listed.
+inside the directory containing your docker-compose.yml file (called `bulwark-mn` by default) to start all masternodes listed.

 ### Using bulwark.conf (For a single node)